 Biodiversity Net Gain

+Biodiversity net gain offers landowners the opportunity to sell biodiversity credits to developers needing to offset their environmental impact, and it becomes mandatory from January 2024.
 The Government has pledged to increase housebuilding to 300,000 houses a year by the mid-2020s, however, it is also committed to protecting biodiversity, stating its aim to: `leave the environment in a better state than we found it, and pass on to the next generation a natural environment protected and enhanced for the future.’
-These aims can appear to conflict, and the Government has created BNG in an effort to redress the balance.
+These aims can appear to conflict, and the Government has created biodiversity net gain in an effort to redress the balance.

-BNG means that a developer must create additional biodiversity improvement at a site rather than comply with the previous `no new loss’ principle.
-If an environmental scheme cannot be created on site, alternative areas may be identified offsite including on farmland.
-Implementing the scheme looks set to open a new market for landowners who can provide suitable land.
+Biodiversity net gain means that a developer must create additional biodiversity improvement at a development site rather than comply with the previous `no new loss’ principle.
+If an environmental scheme cannot be created on-site, alternative areas may be identified off-site including on farmland.
+Implementing the scheme through the planning system looks set to open a new market for landowners with land suitable for creating biodiversity units.

-To attain planning consent, an assessment must be made of the pre-developed site with the number of biodiversity units calculated according to Defra’s Biodiversity Metric 3.0.
-The developer must then demonstrate how they will contribute the total units required by creating improved habitat and maintaining that area for 30 years.
+To attain planning consent, an assessment must be made of the pre-developed site with the number of biodiversity units calculated according to Natural England and Defra’s Biodiversity Metric 4.0.
+The developer must then demonstrate to local planning authorities how they will contribute the total biodiversity units required by creating improved habitat and maintaining that area for 30 years.

-Local planning authorities will only approve planning applications where the biodiversity value of the finished site exceeds the pre-development value by 10% or more.
-In cases where it is impossible to deliver BNG on a development site, a developer could work with a landowner offsite to ensure delivery of BNG via an individual contract, or they could purchase biodiversity credits from the government.
+Local planning authorities will only approve planning applications where the biodiversity value of the completed site exceeds the pre-development value by 10% or more.
+In cases where it is impossible to deliver biodiversity net gains on a development site, a developer could work with a landowner off-site to ensure delivery of the net gains via an individual contract, or they could purchase biodiversity credits from the government.